Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar datos del propietario de empresa y del cliente, utilice el portal de privacidad de Outlook Customer Manager.
-Para más información, vea [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Outlook Customer Manager).
+To export business owner and customer data, use the Outlook Customer Manager privacy portal.
+For details.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Eliminar

-Para eliminar datos del cliente, utilice el portal de privacidad de Outlook Customer Manager.
-Vea [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Outlook Customer Manager).
+To delete customer data, use the Outlook Customer Manager privacy portal.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 #### <a name="invoicing"></a>Invoicing